-I hear you ask, “Why do recruiters use self-guided interviews?”
+I hear you ask, “Why do recruiters use virtual interviews?”
 It’s a good question.
 With all the hiring solutions available to the modern recruiter, why is this the one for you?
 Well, let me tell you.

 There are times when hiring managers are tasked with the herculean task of recruiting hundreds or thousands of candidates at a time.
 That is what we call high-volume hiring.
 During these periods, recruiting teams can face upwards of 250 clients or more.
 This can easily overwhelm smaller teams and spells out the necessity for efficient tools such as Qualifi’s on-demand interview platform.

-Additionally, self-guided interviews improve the vital time-to-hire.
+Additionally, virtual interviews improve the vital time-to-hire.
 On average, this rate is 3-4 weeks across all industries.
 With vacancies costing companies an average of $98 per day, that means filling the average position costs employers an average of $4,129 according to Zippia.
 That is why reducing the time-to-fill for vacant positions has become one of the best means of reducing the overall costs of the hiring process.

-With a one-way interview solution, recruiters can achieve both high-volume recruiting and reduce the time-to-hire in the process.
+With a virtual interview solution, recruiters can achieve both high-volume recruiting and reduce the time-to-hire in the process.
 Rather than screening thirty or more applicants for a single position with thirty or more separate calls, recruiters can send the same interview to all of these candidates at the same time.
 What’s more, recruiters can then review and screen interviews rather than conduct them themselves.

 With qualifi, you can use these on-demand interviews to recruit as if your team is 7 times larger.
 Plus, you get the added benefit of mitigating bias in your hiring process.
 On-demand phone interviews allow recruiters to give candidates an equal opportunity to shine in the hiring process.